-Cloud Optimization offers consolidated billing to make payments easy.
+Cloud Optimization and Analytics offers consolidated billing to make payments easy.
 Standard Consolidated billing is simplified, compared to vendor invoices, and can offer efficiency rebates.

-If you require more detail into your billing, that is also offered with Analytics
+If you require detail into your usage before the invoice is available, that is offered with Analytics

 All of our customers are invited to use Cloud Optimization via Cloud Application Manager.

 An understanding of the features and benefits of Partner Cloud Integration

 To experience consolidated billing, the user must have enabled at least one Cloud Optimized provider.

 When a customer migrates an existing AWS account to CenturyLink, the customer will receive 2 bills for the first month.

 The customer will still receive a bill from AWS for the month that the customer was migrated.
 AWS will send a bill that covers the usage from the beginning of the month to the time that the account was transferred to CenturyLink.
 CenturyLink will send a bill from the time the account was transferred till the end of the month.

 For competitive pricing and tax purposes, CenturyLink defines most services either as IaaS or SaaS.